6lihai/Lake-Remember-Moon/README.md

  <source media="(prefers-color-scheme: light)" https://github.com/6lihai/Lake-Remember-Moon/blob/main/picture/Members.JPG">
  <img alt="YOUR-ALT-TEXT" src="https://github.com/6lihai/Lake-Remember-Moon/blob/main/picture/Members.JPG">
 </picture>
-Thank you to the four staff members of our group, Qi Yin, Yutong Ma, Zhaoheng Xie and Haochi Lu , and especially to the teachers Tongzhou Yu and Yongru Lu Yongru who taught us, and thank you for your pleasant companionship during this time!🧚‍♀️🥳
+🤩Thank you to the four staff members of our group, Qi Yin, Yutong Ma, Zhaoheng Xie and Haochi Lu , and especially to the teachers Tongzhou Yu and Yongru Lu Yongru who taught us, and thank you for your pleasant companionship during this time!🥳